How we tackle MRSA

 - Infection with MRSA means that the bacteria are causing the person to be ill.
 It can cause mild infection involving redness and inflammation at a wound site.
 It can also cause more serious infection, such as bloodstream infections.
 If a patient has an infection caused by MRSA, antibiotics, other than meticillin, can be used.
 This is given by injection or drip into a vein.

-Find out more in our leaflet MRSA information for patients and relatives
+Find out more in our leaflet MRSA information for patients and visitors

 What is the difference between MRSA and Staph aureus infections?